Contraceptive hormones can be

 An injection may be given immediately after a miscarriage, an abortion, or delivery of a baby.
 If the interval between injections is more than 4 months, a pregnancy test is done to rule out pregnancy before the injection is given.
 If women do not get the first injection within 5 to 7 days after their period starts, they must use a backup method of contraception for 7 days after they get the injection.

 Women typically gain 3 to 9 pounds during the first year of use and continue to gain weight.
-To prevent this gain, women need to limit calories and increase the amount of exercise they do.
+The weight gain is probably due to changes in appetite.
+So to prevent this gain, women need to limit calories and increase the amount of exercise they do.

 Headaches are common, but they usually become less severe over time.
-If women have had tension headaches and migraines in the past, the injections do not make them worse.
+If women have had tension headaches or migraines in the past, the injections do not make them worse.

 Bone density temporarily decreases.
 However, the risk of fractures does not increase, and bones usually return to their previous density after the injections are stopped.
-Getting enough calcium and vitamin D daily to help maintain bone density is important for all women, but it is particularly important for adolescent and young women who are getting progestin injections.
+Participating in physical activity and weight bearing exercise, and getting enough calcium and vitamin D daily to help maintain bone density is important for all women, but it is particularly important for adolescent and young women who are getting progestin injections.
 Calcium and vitamin D supplements are often needed to get the required amount.

-Medroxyprogesterone acetate does not increase the risk of developing breast, ovarian, or invasive cervical cancer.
+DMPA does not increase the risk of developing breast, ovarian, or cervical cancer.

-Unlike combination oral contraceptives, progestin injections do not increase the risk of high blood pressure or blood clots.
+Unlike combination oral contraceptives, progestin injections do not appear to increase the risk of high blood pressure or blood clots.